-Natural opiates as well as synthetic (man-made) and semisynthetic opioids are considered to be narcotic drugs, which include both legal and illegal manifestations.
-Opioids not only block pain sensations but also produce euphoric and mind-altering effects, making them targets for abuse and highly addictive.
+The naturally occurring opiates (plant alkaloids derived from the opium poppy) as well as synthetic (man-made) and semisynthetic opioids are considered to be narcotic drugs, which include both legally prescribed and illicit varieties.
+Opioids not only diminish the perception of pain signaling in the central nervous system but also produce rewarding, euphoric effects, making them targets for abuse and highly addictive.

-As prescription opioids become costlier and less accessible, individuals may be opting for cheaper opiates like heroin.
+As prescription opioids become costlier and less accessible, individuals may be opting for cheaper options like heroin.
 The CDC reports that three out of four people who initiate heroin use began by abusing a prescription opioid, close to half of those who use heroin are addicted to prescription opioids, and nine out of 10 also abuse another drug.

-Oxycodone (OxyContin, Roxicodone, and Oxecta)
+Oxycodone (OxyContin, Roxicodone, and Percocet)

 In 2007, OxyContin was reformulated to make it more abuse-deterrent.
 When crushed, the result is now a gooey substance that is more difficult to abuse.
 Even so, the drug can still be abused by swallowing and taking higher doses at one time.
 The Pharmaceutical Journal reports that while the reformulation of OxyContin did decrease abuse rates, individuals may be turning to the illicit drug heroin as a replacement.

-Hydrocodone (Vicodin, Lorcet, Lortab)Hydrocodone is the top-prescribed and most regularly diverted and abused opioid drug, according to the DEA.
-ASAM reports that Americans consume around 99 percent of the world’s supply of the powerful opiate, which became more tightly regulated in 2014.
-Hydrocodone (and its combination products) is now classified as a Schedule II controlled substance.
+Hydrocodone is the top-prescribed and most regularly diverted and abused opioid drug, according to the DEA.
+Americans consume around 99 percent of the world’s supply of hydrocodone, which became more tightly regulated in 2014.
+Hydrocodone and its many combination products are now classified as a Schedule II controlled substances.